PrefectHQ/prefect-recipes/README.md

 Here you'll find starter code and more advanced example use cases.

 ## Contributing = Swag 🧢
 We're always looking for new contributions!
 See our existing [Recipe Ideas/Issues](https://github.com/PrefectHQ/prefect-recipes/issues) for inspiration.
-And check out [Contributions](#contributions) to learn how you can add your Prefect 2.0 recipe and earn some swag!
+Read a detailed guide on [how to share your solutions with the Prefect community](https://docs.prefect.io/recipes/contribute-recipes/)  or [run these commands](#contributions) to get started right away.

 ## Issues / Bugs 🐛
 To report issues, typos, or link fixes, please [open an issue.](https://github.com/PrefectHQ/prefect-recipes/issues/new?assignees=&labels=i%3A+bug&template=bug_report.yaml&title=%5BBug%5D%3A+) We appreciate it!